Legal and Physical Access

 One of the first issues to verify and understand when buying a property is the parcel’s legal and physical points of access.
 In many instances, rural properties gain access through another property, via an access easement or private road.
-This is in contrast to many urban and suburban properties which front directly onto a publicly owned and maintained street.
+This is in contrast to many urban and suburban properties that front directly onto a publicly owned and maintained street.
 You should understand the access rights and responsibilities associated with the private road or access easement, as they may limit the type or intensity of uses allowed on your parcel, either now or in the future.
-There may also be significant ongoing commitments to financially contribute to maintenance, grading, and snow plowing.
+There may also be significant ongoing commitments to financially contribute to the maintenance, grading, and snow plowing.
 For more information visit the Douglas County Rural Roadway Design and Technical Criteria.

 The County requires the issuance of a driveway permit in conjunction with a requested building permit.
-Depending on the size and topography of your property, driveway feasibility may dictate the location your home or other structures.
+Depending on the size and topography of your property, driveway feasibility may dictate the location of your home or other structures.
 Details on the driveway permitting process can be found at Apply for Permits – Driveway

 As a current or prospective rural resident, you should be aware that emergency response times can be significantly slower in certain parts of Douglas County.
 In times of severe weather, response times may be further reduced.